jt14den/SWC-Cheatsheets/r-novice-gapminder2.md

         ```
         Genus   Measurement     Value
         Ursus   Weight          122
-        Ursus   Height          82
+        Ursus   Length          82
+        Felis   Weight          5
+        Felis   Length          14
         ```

 -   In long format, each column is a variable and each row is a single measurement or observation
 -   We tend to use wide format more because it's more concise, easy to ready, datasheety
 -   R, databases, and other programming languages usually prefer long format

-***---------- Socrative #7 ----------***: What format is the gapminder dataset
+***---------- Socrative #7 ----------***: What format is the gap dataset

 Answer: intermediate

+-   We could have a column for each year * pop/lifeExp/gdpPerCap
--   We have 3 ID columns, and 3 observation columns (instead of 1)
+-   We have 3 ID columns (country, continent, year), and 3 observation columns (gdpPercap, lifeExp, pop) (instead of 1)
     -   Important to be able to convert, some R tools need specific format

 -   <span></span>